Fast, convenient, and accessible from anywhere. It is how we want to receive services.

 Prices of telehealth software development depend a lot on the region where you are outsourcing telemedicine app developers, per-hour rates, and the scale of your app.
 Generally speaking, you need a team of developers with experience in developing healthcare apps.
 Hiring such developers will reduce development time and help you omit possible pitfalls with backend and UI/UX.

-Here is a rough estimation of a telemedicine app with basic functionality, according to our experience.
+Here is a rough estimation of a telemedicine solution with basic functionality, according to our experience.

 Read Also: Outsourcing to Eastern Europe.
 How to Do it Right?